 Josh Bryceland had Steve Peat

-Loic Bruni had Nico Voulloiz and Fabien Barel
+Loic Bruni had his dad, Nico Voulloiz and Fabien Barel

 Sergio Garcia had Jack Nicklaus